 To request a track that isn't on Race Optimal yet, simply create an order as normal, and select "Request this track" from the box the pops up when you type in the track name.
 You will receive individual results for the new track within a week.

 After you build your custom vehicle model, the sophisticated optimization engine takes over, using a genetic algorithm and over a million simulated laps to calculate your vehicle's theoretical best run.
-Then, we produce three simulation videos like the ones on this site, showing your ideal racing line taken at different speeds, from a moderate pace to a track record lap for your vehicle type.
+Then, we produce a simulation video like the ones on this site, showing your ideal racing line taken at the theoretical maximum speed.

 Along with the videos, you receive three racing line maps: one with a solid color racing line, and another "heat map" with a color-coded line to show the brake and throttle values.
 The third map is a bonus feature: an aerial heat map drawn on the actual race track.
 In compliance with Google's terms of service, this is provided via a link to web page, not as a JPEG like the other maps.
-For technical reasons, we cannot guarantee the accuracy of the aerial racing line map.
+For technical reasons, we cannot guarantee that the racing line will line up perfectly with the aerial view.

 Included are three video lap simulations, providing examples of a moderate, aggressive, and track record lap.